 IIoT and Network Security Standard

-Several standards groups — including those led by tech giants like Google, Intel and Qualcomm — have put their hats into the ring of devising universal IoT/IIoT standards.
+Several network security standards groups — including those led by tech giants like Google, Intel and Qualcomm — have put their hats into the ring of devising universal IoT/IIoT standards.
 These groups are reviewing areas such as IoT architecture, interoperability, privacy and security, but none have prevailed.
 Liken it to the infamous battle between VHS and Betamax — may the best ideas win.
 Most countries have been working on developing individual IoT/IIoT standards, but ideas on how to do that differ.